Sunday, January 12, 2025

 -------------------------------------------------------------------------------

-Concurrent with this early 21st century creative renewal were Westerberg's first live tours since 1996 (there were no live shows to support Suicaine Gratifaction).
-In 2002, Westerberg undertook probably his most ambitious solo tour, including about a dozen record store performances.
+Concurrent with Westerberg's early 21st century creative renewal were Westerberg's first live tours since 1996 (there were no live shows to support Suicaine Gratifaction).
+Starting in April 2002, Westerberg undertook a very ambitious solo tour, including about a dozen record store performances.
 These 30 odd shows represent some of the most memorable live outings of Westerberg's post-Replacements career.
 Aside from the diverse setlists - including many songs covered in this article (see chart below) - one of the more notable aspects of this tour was the amount of fan interaction he conducted on a regular basis, something hard to fathom given his previous behavior in the department.
+Some shows featured audience members invited on stage to sit on a couch while Paul performed and many dates found Paul hanging with fans at his bus after the show.
 The Come Feel Me Tremble video documents this period with some remarkable insight and access.

 2003 and 2004 were relatively quiet.
-He did a a few one off shows in 2004 (including a solo set at the "Rock for Karl" benefit at Prince's old club in downtown Minneapolis for Soul Asylum bassist Karl Mueller which featured a few songs from the "basement era" as well as Westerberg fronting a quasi-Golden Smog lineup for a cover of the Stones' "Dead Flowers").
-In November 2004, Westerberg performed 3 full band shows over 3 nights in Minneapolis with Michael Bland, Kevin Bowe and Jim Boquist - a band Westerberg dubbed during one of the shows as "Paul Westerberg and his Only Friends."
+He did a a few one off shows in 2004, including a 7 song solo set at the "Rock for Karl" event at Prince's old club in downtown Minneapolis to benefit ailing Soul Asylum bassist Karl Mueller, which featured a few songs from the "basement era" as well as Westerberg fronting a quasi-Golden Smog lineup for a cover of the Stones' "Dead Flowers."
+In November 2004, Westerberg performed 3 full band shows over 3 nights at the Pantages Theater in Minneapolis (down the sidewalk from First Avenue) with Michael Bland, Kevin Bowe and Jim Boquist - a band Westerberg dubbed during one of the shows as "Paul Westerberg and his Only Friends."
 This was a preview for a couple of dozen dates with The Only Friends from February - May 2005.
 These full band shows were energetic, frenetic, spontaneous and, at times, chaotic.
 They often ran well over 2 hours, sporting wildly diverse setlists, and frequently channeled the kind of devil may care / off the rails mayhem that became notorious two decades earlier with The Replacements.

 The 2005 tour wrapped up on May 8 at a House of Blues in Orlando, FLA and that marked the end of Westerberg's touring life until the Replacements reboot almost a decade later.

-Six years later, from 2013-2015, the reborn Replacements played 33 shows (and one late night TV hit), defying all expectations and thrilling fans old and new alike, including many who had never seen the band perform in its original incarnation.
-The Riot Fest festival provided the catalyst for the reunion and the band (which included Josh Freese and Dave Minehan) ended up doing everything from club shows to huge festivals on a tour dubbed "Back By Unpopular Demand."
+Six years later, from 2013 to 2015, the reborn Replacements played 33 shows (and one late night TV appearance), defying all expectations and thrilling fans old and new alike, including many who had never seen the band perform in its original incarnation.
+The Riot Fest festival provided the catalyst for the reunion and the band (which included Josh Freese and Dave Minehan in addition to Paul and Tommy) ended up doing everything from club shows to huge festivals on a tour dubbed "Back By Unpopular Demand."
 The final Mats gig of the reunion era was on June 5, 2015 at the NOS Primavera Festival in Portugal.
 That's the last time Westerberg has performed on stage in public.

 -------------------------------------------------------------------------------